ManuelPeinado/MultiChoiceAdapter/README.md

 Try out the [sample application][4] on Google Play.

-See the [accompanying sample project][5] for a small application that shows how to use this library.
+Browse the source code of the [sample application][5] for a complete example of use.

 Usage
 =====